fatimaimran23/1Now-Assignment/README.md

 1. Calculates exact monthly/annual Turo fee bleed per vehicle
 2. Projects 12-month revenue: Turo vs going direct
 3. Benchmarks their rates against their city's market averages
-4. Uses Gemini AI to write a personalized insight report with per-vehicle analysis
+4. Uses Groq AI to write a personalized insight report with per-vehicle analysis
 5. Exports the full report as a downloadable PDF

 ## Why It Matters for 1Now